DataDog/dd-agent-comp-experiments/README.md

 The `pkg/util/actor` package supports components that use the actor structure, including connecting them to the `fx` life cycle.

+## IPC API Commands

+Several commands, such as `agent status` or `agent config`, call the running Agent's IPC API and format the result.
+Components implementing this pattern should generally have two similar methods, such as `GetStatus` and `GetStatusRemote`.
+The first method gathers the data locally, and the second requests the same data via the IPC API.
+The component should register with `comp/ipcapi` to provide the result of the first method over the IPC API.

+This arrangement locates both the client and server sides of the IPC API in one module.
+The command implementation (under `cmd/`) then simply calls `GetStatusRemote` and formats the result for display.

 ## Health Monitoring

 Components which can fail, and especially those using the actor model, should register with `comp/health` to monitor their health.